Scandit/BarcodeScannerPlugin/docs/examples.md

 #### Build the Simple or MatrixScan Sample

-Go to the folder directory that should contain your project.
+Go to the directory that should contain your project.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.java}
 > cd <path-to-folder-to-contain-cordova-project>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~